juxt/astro-website/src/pages/blog/journal-2019.05.1.md

 # Crux

 We have released [Crux](https://juxt.pro/crux/) as a public alpha!
-Crux is an \"unbundled\" open source document database with bitemporal Datalog queries.
+Crux is an "unbundled" open source document database with bitemporal Datalog queries.

 - Crux was open-sourced live on stage during the keynote for